Interview with author C. Nekole Porter

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book Trust Yourself to Be All In?
+What were the key challenges you faced while writing your book “Ghost of War: Game of the Gods”?

 Q3.
 What books or authors have most influenced your own writing?